jar398/communication/README.md

 * This definition relies on the ability to delimit the state of a given object.
 Internal state such as hunger or temperature is pretty clearly state, but relations such as what one's wearing, position (with respect to the world), and ownership (is what I own part of my state, and am I part of its state?) are less clear.
 * 'Change' and 'state' are clearly closely related, perhaps even interdefinable.
 * Sometimes, as in IAO or Brian Smith's work, the term 'is about' relates sentences or sentence parts to objects, not propositions to objects.
-My use is closer to Yablo's.
+My usage is closer to Yablo's.